Read below for Anandra’s straightforward advice on getting to Parmarth Niketan Ashram for the 200-hour RYT Course: The Heart of Sound.

 Is there wifi at the ashram?
 Or in Rishikesh?

 Yes, but you’ll want to adjust your expectations about speed and reliability.
 There’s a cyber cafe in the ashram with good speed and it’s 50 rupees for 24 hours.
-Otherwise, the closest and most pleasant place to sit is the Green Hotel, which is a 3 minute walk out the back gate, or the Honey Hut, about 5 minutes from the front gate.
+Otherwise, the closest and most pleasant place to sit is the Green Hotel, which is a 3 minute walk out the back gate, or the cafes Urban Sip or the Honey Hut, about 5 minutes from the front gate.

 Can I take a monkey home with me?